 Make sure the pan is covered with a clean kitchen towel and in a place with a mild temperature and no drafts.
 This is important for the dough to rise as it should.

-Depending on how strong the yeast you use is and the room's temperature, it will take more or less to double in size.
-Don't let it rise too much, more than double.
+- Let it double in size: depending on how strong the yeast you use is and the room's temperature, it will take between 1 to 2 hours to double.

 Serving it